-A further object of the present invention is to allow the first and third parties to efficiently detect and trace (back to the particular issue of the signature by the first party) a second party who shows any single signature more than once.
+A further object of the present invention is to allow 10 the first and third parties to efficiently detect and trace (back to the particular issue of the signature by the first party) a second party who shows any single signature more than once.

-An additional object of the present invention is to allow said detecting and tracing to be done at any time after a signature is shown more than once.
+An additional object of the present invention is to Blind signatures are known in the art, as described in 15 allow said detecting and tracing to be done at any time after a signature is shown more than once.